browserengineering/book/book/invalidation.md

 ```

 This makes the `BlockLayout`'s `layout` function idempotent because
-each call will recreate the `children` array the same way each time.
+each call will assign a new `children` array.

 Let's check all other `layout` methods for idempotency by reading them
 and noting any non-idempotent method calls.
-I found:
+I found:[^exercises]

+[^exercises]: If you've being doing exercises throughout this book,
+    there might be more, in which case it might be harder to follow
+    along, depending on how you've implemented them.
+But the core idea
+    is replacing non-idempotent calls with idempotent ones.

 - In `new_line`, `BlockLayout` will append to its `children` array;
 - In `text` and `input`, `BlockLayout` will append to the `children`